 Online Voter Registration

-Beginning October 1, 2017, any Florida resident who is eligible to vote or currently registered to vote may use Online Voter Registration to register for the first time or update their voter registration.
+Florida citizens may use Online Voter Registration to register to vote or update their voter registration.

 Use RegisterToVoteFlorida.gov to: